 Starting serialization in 2011, the Ultraman manga offers a new a take on the classic tokusatsu story that started with the 1966 Ultraman series.
 New chapters for Ultraman manga release in Shogakukan’s Monthly Hero magazine.
 The story is still ongoing and the manga’s ending is nowhere in sight.

 Unfortunately, Shimoguchi has been suffering from health problems in recent years, which caused Ultraman Volume 13 to be delayed to March 5, 2019.
 The monthly manga also went on hiatus earlier in 2019.
-The release date for Volume 14 has not yet been announced.

 There are fan-made scanlation projects that offer an unofficial English translation.
 However, most of these projects were voluntarily taken down several years ago due to copyright concerns.